Learning How to Buy a Gun

 If you’d like to see the exact questions I asked and the surprising answers they had, click here for my free, which includes a PDF of this article, the scripts I used, and the candid answers you need to know.

 I later explained the experiment to them and asked some more questions about what they notice from potential customers.
-The consistent and surprising answer from the associates was that they REALLY HOPE you are honest about not knowing how to buy your first gun.
+The consistent and surprising answer from the associates was that they REALLY HOPE you are honest about not knowing how to buy a gun.
 It’s a waste of time for both parties if you say you know something (but don’t) and the associate explains the nitty gritty details assuming you have a certain level of understanding.

 Be honest about what you know and explain your situation to them.
-Most of them will be more than happy to chat about how to buy your first gun.
+Most of them will be more than happy to chat about how to buy a gun.
 They want to know what you’ll be using the gun for and how often you plan to use it, and will advise you on the right “fit” of the gun for your specific build.
 They don’t want you to get “too much gun” for your purposes, or have a gun that’s inadequate for what you want to do.

 Alright, now choose one of the following options for your specific situation and custom advice.